abstractionhq/gallery-gateway/README.md

 Notes:
 - If you make any additional changes to the Laradock configuration, you can rebuild your running containers by adding the `--build` flag to your command (eg. `docker-compose up --build -d apache2 mysql mailhog`).
 - To stop the Laradock environment, run `docker-compose down` while in the `laradock` folder.
+- Step 5 may not be needed in the future (See: https://github.com/laradock/laradock/issues/849)

 ### Need a MySQL GUI?